U of M Wordmark

 • Zyban (bupropion HIC) is believed to work on the brain chemistry involved in nicotine addiction and withdrawal.
 Zyban comes in pill form and is usually taken twice a day.

-• Chantix (verenicline tartrate) works on nicotine receptors in the brain.
+• Chantix (varenicline tartrate) works on nicotine receptors in the brain.
 It is believed to decrease the reward mechanism of smoking and reduce the urge to smoke.
 It comes in pill form and is taken once or twice a day.
 It may cause serious neuropsychiatric symptoms.
 Before starting Chantix, tell your clinician about any history of psychiatric illness.
 While taking it, inform your clinician of behavior and mood changes.

 Other resources:

 Family and friends: Social support is probably the most valuable resource!
-Ask for what you need - encouragement, congratulations, company.
+Ask for what you need - encouragement, congratulations, or company.
 If you know someone else who wants to quit, try a buddy system.

-Michigan Department of Community Health offers online information and a Tobacco Quit Line at 800-480-7848.
+Michigan Department of Community Health offers a Tobacco Quit Line at 800-784-8669.

 National Cancer Institute 800-4-CANCER